sonictim/SMDupeRemover/README.md

 gives a nice help summary

 ## CONFIGURATION:
+SMDupeRemover has a built in logic and defaults but they can be overridden with the following configuration files

 ### order.txt
 The program has it's own built in logic as far as deciding what logic it will use to chose while file to keep, but if you'd like to adjust it you can.
 Just create *order.txt* or you can generate it with --generate-config-files.